studiofoxx/QAZfold_case_v2/README.md

 If you dont want to measure or dont have the means, use the v3 version right away as I know it fits.

-TODO: The design is great to close up the sides, but I still feel the entire thing can be used as a case.
+TODO: The design is great to close up the sides, but I still feel the entire thing can be easily enclosed.
 I plan on implementing a bottom piece that fits together with the side pieces, as a full three piece, interlocking case design.